 1. Mental health fundraising

-Be an advocate for those who are struggling.
-Take action by crowdfunding for a cause you’re passionate about.
-Start raising money for mental health charities or help a loved one with medical expenses.
-Free fundraising on GoFundMe makes it easy for you to give back in a meaningful way.
+Be an advocate for those who are struggling and take action by crowdfunding for a cause you’re passionate about.
+Whether you’d like to start raising money for mental health charities or personally fundraiser to help a loved one with medical expenses, free fundraising on GoFundMe makes it easy for you to give back in a meaningful way.

 2. Expand your education

-An important step towards spreading awareness is to understand the topic.
-You can only become an advocate for equal care for mental health if you have all the facts.
-Take the time to learn about the different mental illnesses, treatments, and ways that you can offer support.
+An important step towards spreading awareness is understanding the topic.
+If you’d like to become an advocate for equal care for mental health, take the time to learn about the different mental illnesses, treatments, and ways that you can offer support.
+That way, as you share your story and your knowledge with others, people may share their mental health struggles with you—and you may be the first step in their journey to get help.

 3. Start a conversation